tristan-gill/dota-fantasy/README.md

 # TODO
+- profiles page with the your roster and your predictions cards as CTA's
-- make a signin page for the home page to direct to, explain oath a bit
+- explain oath a bit on login page
+- rework the roster and prediction slug pages into one profile page?
-- fantasy page
+- roster page
-  - similar to TI fantasy but simplified slightly
-  - select from any players you want for each(?) role
-  - roll for new titles/subtitles (one roll changes both)
-  - roll for new banners + banner tiers (one roll changes the banners and their tiers)

-  - could maybe toggle on for group stage as testing?
+  - ability to view other peoples rosters
-- fantasy home page
+- roster home page
   - current top users, links to their fantasy roster
   - current top players and their base fantasy scores
 - predictions home